 Once you have all your ducks in a row, you can start to invest in what most people consider traditional investing.
 At this point, you have a great fall-back strategy in the event of an emergency, and you’re able to take part of your paycheck to start investing in stocks.

 If you are new to stock purchases, you have several options.

-You can go the way of robo-investing, investing with a personal financer or investment advisor, or manually micro-investing in stocks with something like Robin Hood, which is a user-friendly application to get you started quickly to investing and micro-investing.
+You can go the way of robo-investing, investing with an online broker or investment advisor, or manually micro-investing in stocks with something like Robin Hood, which is a user-friendly application to get you started quickly to investing and micro-investing.